A Touch of Tabasco

-A Touch of Tabasco is a 1959 studio album released by RCA Victor featuring the American jazz singer Rosemary Clooney and the Cuban band leader Perez Prado.
+A Touch of Tabasco is a 1959 studio album released by RCA Victor featuring the American jazz singer Rosemary Clooney and the Cuban band leader Pérez Prado.

 This was the only album that Clooney and Prado recorded together; the album was promoted with free bottles of Tabasco sauce.

 The liner notes were contributed by Clooney's husband, the actor José Ferrer.